lreynolds188/ATechSol/docs/guides/Nextcloud.md

 ### Static IP or Dynamic DNS
 ##### Option 1: Static IP & Domain Name
+This option requires that your internet service provider is delegating a static IP to your internet connection.
+This usually comes default on business lines and can be an optional extra for home connections.
+It additionally requires the ownership of a domain name.

 Configure A records in your domain's DNS configuration portal to point at your public static IP address.
 For help finding your public IP address click [here](https://www.whatismyip.com/).

 <br/>

 ##### Option 2: Dynamic DNS
 Free DynamicDNS services such as [NoIP](https://www.noip.com/) are available and may provide a suitable replacement for a domain name and static IP.

+This option is by no means ideal but can be a suitable work around for an environment without access to the requirements for the first solution.

 <br/><br/>